boardgameio/boardgame.io/docs/documentation/concepts.md

 ### Stage

-A stage is similar to a phase, except that it happens within a turn, and it applies to individual players rather than the game as a whole.
-Different players can be in different stages during a turn, and the stages defines moves that those players can make.
+A stage is similar to a phase, except that it applies to individual players rather than the game as a whole.
+Different players can be in different stages during a turn, and the stages define moves that those players can make.